1800016040anov/Data-Engineer/README.md

 - sync the database configuration

 additional notes:
-- i call  all csv file on the data folder
+- i call  all csv file on the data folder form the zip shared
-- data profiling is a folder to store the result of analysis using pandas profiling
+- data profiling is a folder to store the result of analysis using pandas profiling with html extention
-- for sql output here i attach a file because the size problem,
+- for sql output here i attach below because the size problem,
 - use .py in script for more refined used